hyperledger-archives/avalon/README.md

 TCF uses the
 [ _Off-Chain Trusted Compute Specification_](https://entethalliance.github.io/trusted-computing/spec.html)
-defined by Enterprise Ethereum Alliance (EEA) Task Force as a starting point to apply a consistant and compatible approach to all supported blockchains.
+defined by Enterprise Ethereum Alliance (EEA) Task Force as a starting point to apply a consistent and compatible approach to all supported blockchains.

 ## Initial Committers
 * Manjunath A C (manju956)